 - 2 pints fresh blueberries

 - 2 (6 ounces each) instant tapioca pudding

 - 1 angel food cake mix

-This trifle can be made using a regular angel food cake.
+You can also use a regular angel food cake to make a Triple Berry Angel Food Trifle.
 Nonetheless, to make this a gluten free trifle I used a Kinnikinnick Gluten Free Angel Food Cake Mix.
 I have made this particular angel food cake mix numerous times and it really does make a terrific angel food cake.

 I also used a tub of KozyShack gluten-free tapioca pudding to make this yummy trifle.
 However, feel free to use a regular tapioca pudding mix if you are not on a restrictive diet (KozyShack is also corn free).
 I combined the tapioca pudding with the whipped topping, then layered chunks of cake, fruit, and pudding.